GhostJL/pos_venta_dev/blueprint.md

-# POS App Blueprint
+# POS System Blueprint

 ## Overview

-This document outlines the design and features of the POS App, a simple point-of-sale application for managing products, sales, and users.
+This document outlines the architecture and features of a Point of Sale (POS) system built with Flutter.
+The application follows the principles of Clean Architecture to ensure a modular, scalable, and maintainable codebase.

-## Style and Design
+## Architecture

-The app follows a modern and clean design aesthetic, with a focus on usability and clarity.
-The color scheme is based on a primary color of deep purple, with a light and dark theme available.
-The typography uses Google Fonts for a clean and readable look.

-### Key Design Elements:

-*   **Primary Color:** Deep Purple
-*   **Typography:** Oswald for headings, Roboto for body text
-*   **Layout:** Responsive design with a side menu for navigation on larger screens and a drawer for smaller screens.
-*   **Components:** Custom-designed data tables, forms, and cards for a consistent look and feel.
+The project is structured into three main layers:

+*   **Domain:** Contains the core business logic, entities, and use cases.
+This layer is independent of any other layer.
+*   **Data:** Implements the repositories defined in the domain layer and manages data sources (e.g., local database, network).
+*   **Presentation:** Contains the UI and state management logic (e.g., using Provider).

 ## Features